 According to team radio transmissions, NASCAR actually considered holding Johnson for a lap at the time of his radio tirade, though Johnson never understood what for-rough driving or his language on the radio.
 At first it came across as rough driving-from in front of Ragan?
 The radio language, though um, colorful, was on the team’s private radio, not a network broadcast.
 Johnson did threaten to retaliate, but he never did, and last time I checked, threatening is not punishable (though retaliating is and should be).
 Apparently NASCAR figured out that nothing illegal had happened, but the possibility of a penalty had the team as rattled as I’ve ever heard them.

 10th after an up and down night.
 Matt Kenseth started the weekend with a blistering, record pole run.
-Yes, you read that right-Matt Kenseth with a blistering, record pole run.
+Yes, you read that right-Kenseth with a blistering, record pole run.
 Kenseth, a driver better known for qualifying at the back and being at the front at the end started out as his own complete opposite Saturday, starting up front and fading.
-But in typical Kenseth fashion, he had the No. 17 back at the front when the checkers fell, grabbing a top ten finish.
+But in typical Kenseth fashion, he had the No. 17 back at the front when the checkers fell, grabbing a top-10 finish.

 The above question naturally leads to this one.
 Sure the easy answer is that they weren’t selling enough tickets to support two dates, but neither do several other tracks, including the one that stole Darlington’s second date in the first place.
 Part of that was that the weather for Darlington’s old spring date was iffy most years, and the lack of sales was understandable.
 NASCAR needs to run twice at the tracks that are interesting and unique, not ones that race like dogs and pander to a market.
 Darlington has never, ever put on a boring race.

 I’m not sure yet.
-On one hand, I am truly glad that NASCAR finally got their act together and is doing random testing and coming down hard the first time-if any sport needs a zero tolerance policy on drugs and alcohol, it is this one, where there are 42 other competitors and you are strapped into a 3500-pound missile.
-But if Mayfield is telling the truth about a combination of over-the-counter and prescription medications causing the positive test (and I know someone personally who had the same thing happen, so it’s entirely possible!), then I hope that NASCAR will do the right ting-make doubly, triply sure that this was the case and that that interaction could not possibly have resulted in any impairment to Mayfield’s judgment or reflexes, and reinstate him.
-If it turns out that Mayfield was knowingly racing on something that could impair him in any way, I will not only lose all respect for him as a driver and person, I will also hope that he doesn’t grace another NASCAR-sanctioned track with his presence in a racecar for a very, very long time.
+On one hand, I am truly glad that NASCAR finally got their act together and is doing random testing and coming down hard the first time.
+If any sport needs a zero tolerance policy on drugs and alcohol, it is this one, where there are 42 other competitors and you are strapped into a 3,500-pound missile.
+But if Mayfield is telling the truth about a combination of over-the-counter and prescription medications causing the positive test (and I know someone personally who had the same thing happen, so it’s entirely possible!), then I hope that NASCAR will do the right thing: make doubly, triply sure that this was the case, that that interaction could not possibly have resulted in any impairment to Mayfield’s judgment or reflexes, and reinstate him.
+If it turns out that Mayfield was knowingly racing on something that could impair him in any way, I will not only lose all respect for him as a driver and person, I will also hope that he doesn’t grace another NASCAR-sanctioned track with his presence in a racecar for a very very long time.
 Playing so callously with the lives of 42 other people should never be taken lightly.